 Alleluia.
 Alleluia.
 Alleluia.
+Behold, I am the handmaid of / the Lord; let it be to me / according to your word.
+Alleluia.
+Alleluia.
+Alleluia.
 At the announcement of the Gospel, it is traditional for the deacon to make a small sign of the cross, using the thumb of the right hand, on the forehead, mouth and heart following the signing of the book.
 The people may sign themselves in the same way.
 The deacon then censes the Gospel book with three swings before reading.

-The Holy Gospel Luke 21:25-36
+The Holy Gospel

-The Deacon reads the Gospel, first saying

-The Holy Gospel of our Lord Jesus Christ according to Luke.
+The Deacon reads the Gospel, first saying The Holy Gospel of our Lord Jesus Christ according to Luke.
 People Glory to you, Lord Christ.